The Untouchables (film): Video game

 A side-scrolling video game, The Untouchables, was released by Ocean Software in 1989 on multiple platforms.
 The game plays out some of the more significant parts of the film.
 Set in Chicago, the primary goal of the game is to take down Al Capone's henchmen and eventually detain Capone.

 Cancelled prequel

 It was reported on July 2, 2004, that Antoine Fuqua would direct an Untouchables spinoff titled The Untouchables: Mother's Day, which was later changed to Capone Rising.
-The film's script, which was written by Brian Koppelman and David Levien, with later revisions by David Rabe, focused on the rise of Chicago mob kingpin Capone in the years before the encounter with Ness and his lawmen.
-In June of the following year, original director Brian De Palma replaced Fuqua on the film.
-According to De Palma, the film went into development several times with Nicolas Cage, Gerard Butler and Benicio del Toro all attached to play Capone at different stages.
+The film's script, which was written by Brian Koppelman and David Levien, focused on the rise of Chicago mob kingpin Capone in the years before the encounter with Ness and his lawmen.
+In June 2005, original director Brian De Palma replaced Fuqua on the film.
+According to him, the project went into development several times with Nicolas Cage, Gerard Butler and Benicio del Toro all attached to play Capone at different stages.